Introducing the Novatron, a novel mirror fusion concept: The Novatron magnetic field geometry

 \subsection{Aspect ratio and number of Larmor radii}

-The low aspect ratio (“short and wide” design) of the Novatron, see Fig. 8, supports a high $r_p/r_L$, where $r_p$ is the plasma radius in the symmetry plane and $r_L$ is the ion Larmor radius, important for DCLC stabilization \cite{Coensgen1976}.
+The low aspect ratio (“short and wide” design) of the Novatron (see Fig.~\ref{fig:N1_overview}) supports a high ratio $r_p/r_L$ (where $r_p$ is the plasma radius in the symmetry plane and $r_L$ is the ion Larmor radius), important for DCLC stabilization~\cite{Coensgen1976}.

-\begin{Figure} { The vacuum vessel of the N1 experiment being built at the Alfvén laboratory, KTH Royal Institute of Technology, Stockholm.} \end{Figure}

-The DCLC modes are predicted to disappear at a value of 20-100 \cite{El-Guebaly, Ferron1984}.
-As an historic comparison, the $r_p/r_L$ ratio in 2XIIB was typically 2 (except for a large plasma radius test) resulting in DCLC mode activity limiting the performance \cite{Hua2004}.
-DCLC modes were therefore suppressed by a flow of plasma filling the voids in the velocity space for the ions.

-The injected plasma suppressed DCLC modes but at the cost of cooling the hot central fusion plasma \cite{TellerA, Coensgen1972}.
-As a more current example, the WHAM experiment is planning for an $r_p/r_L$ ratio of 3-4 \cite{Endrizzi2023}, and is planning to stabilize against DCLC using sloshing ions and plasma rotation, see Sec. \ref{sec:wham}).
+The DCLC modes are predicted to disappear at values of $r_p/r_L= 20-100$~\cite{El-Guebaly, Ferron1984}.
+As a historic comparison, the $r_p/r_L$ ratio in the 2XIIB was typically 2 (except for a large plasma radius test) resulting in DCLC mode activity limiting its performance~\cite{Hua2004}.
+Injected ``warm'' plasma suppressed the DCLC modes but at the cost of cooling the hot central fusion plasma~\cite{TellerA, Coensgen1972}, see Sec.~\ref{sec:LLNL}.
+A more current example is the WHAM experiment, planning for an $r_p/r_L$ ratio of 3--4~\cite{Endrizzi2023}.
+To stabilize against DCLC modes, sloshing ions and plasma rotation will instead be employed, see Sec.~\ref{sec:wham}.

-The Novatron will instead suppress DCLC modes mainly by a large value of $r_p/r_L$ designed to reduce the need for other methods.
-This has the potential to be a substantial advantage Novatron as compared to i.e. 2XIIB, expected to further enhance the $n \tau_E$-value.
+The Novatron design, where DCLC modes are suppressed mainly by a large $r_p/r_L$ value, reduces the reliance on other methods.
+This has the potential to constitute a substantial advantage for enhanced $n \tau_E$-values in the Novatron as compared to, for example, 2XIIB.